Kathleen Morris

-Kathleen "Kay" Moir Morris RCA (December 2, 1893 – December 20, 1986) was a Canadian painter and member of the Beaver Hall Group.
+Kathleen "Kay" Moir Morris RCA (December 2, 1893 – December 20, 1986) was a Canadian painter and although not an official member of the Beaver Hall Group, she often is counted as a member since she was friendly with many of its members and exhibited with them.

 Biography

 The fourth child and only daughter of Montague John Morris and Eliza Howard Bell, she was born in Montreal, Quebec and was educated there, going on to study for ten years (1907–1917) at the Art Association of Montreal with William Brymner.
 She also spent two summers under Maurice Cullen at his outdoor sketching classes.
 Her father died in 1914, the same year she began to exhibit with the Royal Canadian Academy of Arts and the Art Association of Montreal.
-In the early 1920s she joined the Beaver Hall Group and in 1921 she began to show with the Ontario Society of Artists.
+In the early 1920s she was associated with the Beaver Hall Group and in 1921 she began to show with the Ontario Society of Artists.

 In 1922 Morris went to live with her mother in Ottawa, Ontario.
 Eliza Bell was a strong woman with feminist opinions, and encouraged her daughter's involvement in art.
 Support such as this was significant, as it was a struggle for women at the time to cross the conventional social boundary lines and succeed as an artist.
 Her mother's cousin, portrait painter Robert Harris also took an active interest in her career.
-The Beaver Hall Group officially dissolved in 1922, but she still participated in their exhibitions while living in Ottawa.
+The Beaver Hall Group officially dissolved in 1922, but she participated in their exhibitions while living in Ottawa.
 She also showed her work abroad.
 She returned to the Montreal area in 1929 and lived there for the remainder of her life.

 Morris became a member of the Royal Canadian Academy of Arts that same year.
 She took inspiration from the work of James Wilson Morrice while Morrice was also interested in her; he purchased one of her paintings from Watson Art Galleries in Montreal.
 Her work has been favourably compared to that of A. Y. Jackson and in 1930 she won Honourable mention at the Second Willingdon Arts Competition, placing second to Frederick Varley.